 LearnDash has a vibrant Facebook community dedicated to assisting clients.

-Customer support is priority for WP Courseware team.
+Customer support is a priority for the WP Courseware team.

-LearnDash is quite active on social media in order to assist their customers on priority level.
+LearnDash is quite active on social media in order to assist their customers on a priority level.

 |Check out||Check out|

 While both WP Courseware and LearnDash are excellent resources, there are a few key differences between them.